DiixiiT/DiixiiT/README.md

 # Hi there!
 I'm Deekshith 👋

+I'm a passionate coder who loves building cool projects and exploring new technologies.

 <!--
 **DiixiiT/DiixiiT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.